 This article highlights the importance of soil health in sustainable farming practices and the various soil achievements that farmers can aim for, such as increasing soil organic carbon content, reducing water pumped from bores, and improving soil's water infiltration rate.
 It also emphasizes the role of soil health in fighting against global warming and AgWe is discussed as a platform that measures and provide transparent view of a farm's soil management for customers to make more informed choices.

 As a farmer, it's important to focus on implementing more sustainable farming practices that improve the health of your soil.
 One way to do this is by achieving various soil achievements, such as:

 This achievement is about increasing the amount of organic carbon in your soil.

 This achievement focuses on reducing the amount of water you pump from bores and local waterways

 This achievement is about improving your soil's ability to absorb water.

-Natural pH: Is a challenge to maintain a balanced soil pH without using pH neutralisers.
+This achievement challenges you to maintain a balanced soil pH without using pH neutralizers.

 This achievement challenges you to use alternative farming practices instead of traditional tilling methods.

 Soil is a complex ecosystem that needs to be nurtured and is produced over time.
 It is home to many forms of life, including microorganisms, worms, mites, and other animals.
 These living organisms help break down the nutrients in the soil that plants need for growth.
 By improving the health of your soil, you can help fight against famine, global warming, droughts, and flooding, and improve the carbon cycle.